wpsharks/s2member-kb/questions/2015/207-can-i-use-more-than-one-storage-gateway-for-file-downloads.md

 # An Important Note Regarding RTMP Streaming

-If you are using RTMP Streaming, note that using RTMP will always require S3+CF, because RTMP requires a dedicated media server—which is a function of CloudFront.
+If you are using RTMP Streaming, note that using RTMP will always require Amazon S3 + CloudFront, because RTMP requires a dedicated media server—which is a function of Amazon CloudFront.
 You cannot use RTMP Streaming when specifying the local storage option.